nrwl/nx/docs/shared/packages/powerpack-conformance/powerpack-conformance-plugin.md

 The `@nx/powerpack-conformance` plugin allows [Nx Powerpack]() users to write and apply rules for your entire workspace that help with **consistency**, **maintainability**, **reliability** and **security**.

 The conformance plugin allows you to encode your own organization's standards so that they can be enforced automatically.
-Unlike ESLint, the rules are applied to the whole workspace, instead of one file at a time.
+Conformance rules are intended to complement linting tools by enforcing that those tools are configured in the recommended way.
 The rules are written in TypeScript but can be applied to any language in the codebase or focus entirely on configuration files.

 The plugin also provides the following pre-written rules:

-- [**Enforce Module Boundaries**](#enforce-module-boundaries): Similar to the Nx [ESLint Enforce Module Boundaries rule](/features/enforce-module-boundaries), but enforces the boundaries on every project dependency, not just those created from typescript imports or `package.json` dependencies.
+- [**Enforce Module Boundaries**](#enforce-module-boundaries): Similar to the Nx [ESLint Enforce Module Boundaries rule](/features/enforce-module-boundaries), but enforces the boundaries on every project dependency, not just those created from TypeScript imports or `package.json` dependencies.
 - [**Ensure Owners**](#ensure-owners): Require every project to have an owner defined for the [`@nx/powerpack-owners` plugin](/nx-api/powerpack-owners)

 {% callout title="This plugin requires an active Nx Powerpack license" %}